To browse the full list of courses available by academic department, visit Courses of Instruction.

 JORD 402 Independent Field Study in Jordan (division dependent on focus)

-POL 312 Political Reform in the Middle East
+POL 208 Gender and Politics in the Middle East and North Africa

 POL 401 Yemen: Politics on/of the Periphery